gabesargeant/blog/gabrielsargeant/content/posts/anti-cv-01/index.md

 **It's an arms race**

-FR, the cabability is simple enough.
+The facial recognition cabability is simple enough.
 The Genie is out of the bottle.
-What will hold it back is the storage requirements, especially if it's used in an evidentiary capacity.
+What will hold it back is probably something like the GDPR for public privacy.

+But alas, I don't live in Europe.
+So...I'll just rely on the government's IT projects scope-creep to save me.

 **A few solutions I can think of to defeating FR technology**